-Explore the world’s most famous National Parks, intriguing Native American culture, amazing desert landscapes, lush forests, lofty peaks of Yosemite and vibrant, pulsating cities.
+Explore the world’s most famous National Parks, intriguing Native American culture, amazing desert landscapes, the lush forests and lofty peaks of Yosemite and the vibrant, pulsating cities.

 Selected departures March to November 2017

 You should arrive at the airport to take your flight to Los Angeles.
 After our afternoon arrival, we transfer to the nearby four-star Hilton Los Angeles Airport Hotel for one night.

 LA, the city of glitz, glamour, the stars and miles of pristine beaches – it’s all here!
 This morning we see the best it has to offer – Beverly Hills, the Hollywood Walk of Fame in front of the legendary Grauman’s Chinese Theatre, Sunset Strip, Santa Monica and Venice beach.
-During the afternoon we head south, following the coast, to charming San Diego, staying two nights at the three-star Best Western Plus Bayside Inn, close to the waterfront and the city’s ‘Little Italy’ quarter with its many restaurants and cafés.
+During the afternoon we head south, following the coast, to charming San Diego, staying two nights with breakfast at the three-star Best Western Plus Bayside Inn, close to the waterfront and the city’s ‘Little Italy’ quarter with its many restaurants and cafés.

 With over 260 days of sunshine a year, San Diego is the classic Southern Californian city, set around a sweeping bay and numerous sparkling white sand beaches with its beautifully restored Gaslamp Quarter.
 After an included morning city tour, you are free to experience San Diego’s numerous attractions.
 A great favourite is the Maritime Museum with its many historical ships.
 A visit to the Midway is particularly fascinating and includes a tour of three decks, 35 types of aircraft and even the option of trying out your own flying skills in a high-tech flight simulator!
 During the afternoon, why not dip your toes in the Pacific Ocean?
 Next to the world-famous San Diego Zoo are the 1,200 acres of Balboa Park, the largest cultural complex west of the Mississippi, with 15 museums and numerous other attractions, all set amidst wonderful sub-tropical gardens and fountains.